freeVM/freeVM/enhanced/classlib/branches/java6/depends/oss/README.txt

-FDLIBM version 5.2
+FDLIBM version 5.3
 ------------------
 FDLIBM (Freely Distributable LIBM) is a C math library for supporting IEEE 754 floating-point arithmetic.
-File fdlibm_5.2.zip mostly contains the original source as downloaded from the FDLIBM home page with the exception of a few files whose names clashed with others in Harmony.
-In the zip file these files have all been given the ".orig" suffix.
+File fdlibm53.tar.gz contains the original source as downloaded from the FDLIBM home page.

 The official FDLIBM page is located at http://www.netlib.org/fdlibm/